carycode/krnl/README.md

 for the Arduino platform - but is also portable to other platforms

-SEE SOME NOTES BELOW ABOUT TIMERS AND PINS
+- SEE SOME NOTES BELOW ABOUT TIMERS AND PINS
+- Now doxygen docu at https://github.com/jdn-aau/krnl/html/index.html

 Some highlights
 ---------------